hebrides/intern-training/README.md

 9) Use the term API to refer to a library, function, script, or remote app that accepts requests (inputs), and sends responses (outputs): https://free-apis.github.io/#/
 10) Use a CDN: https://www.cloudflare.com/learning/cdn/what-is-a-cdn/

-#### Note
+#### Part 5.
+Tech Stacks

-You should know what a "technology stack" means, and how the many tools available to construct client server software can be beneficial but also cause confusion:
+You should know what a "technology stack" means.
+There are a multitude of tools available to construct client server software.
+This can be beneficial but also cause confusion, especially for beginners:

 1) https://stackshare.io/stacks
 2) https://youtu.be/Sxxw3qtb3_g

-#### Part 5.
+#### Part 6.
 Video Links

 1) https://youtu.be/gNmrGZSGK1k
 2) https://youtu.be/bf8L9tQi_MQ